lrklochek/6_Degree_Freedom_Robot/README.md

 The Joint angles are identified 1 through 6.
 Angles for Joints 1 through 5 are in degrees (0 to 180) while the end effector Joint 6 is either O for open or C for Closed.
 Joint 5 and Joint 1 angles are both located at row/column 0/0 and will override each other.
 Thses angles are updated at the beginning of the joint travel and the end of joint travel.

-## Joint Fine Adjustment - 6 Trim Potentiometeres
+## Joint Fine Adjustment - 6 Trim Potentiometers
 The angles for each of the joints can be set using the 6 trim pots.
 The wiper voltages of the trim pots are fed to 6 A/D converter inputs.
 To enable pot setting joint angles, press the EQ button on the IR remote.
 To disable this operation press ST/RPT on the IR remote.

 #### Schematic Diagram